emahiro/glc/README.md

 ### file cache

 Usage is similar to in memory cache.

-※ sGo Local Cache creates `tmp` directory for file cache, when you provide UseFileCache true.
+Go Local Cache creates `tmp` directory for file cache, when you provide UseFileCache true.
+If you use file cache without setting UseFileCache true, handle error due to missing `tmp` directory.

 ## LICENSE